 We live in a world of ‘always-on’.
 Almost at any cost.
 Data centers are a prime example of resources and infrastructure destined to function continuously without outage or breakage.
 While 100% business continuity may be a praiseworthy goal, the problem comes when it is pursued at the expense of data center safety.
-If any of the following is happening in your data center, a swift safety upgrade could be your first priority.
+If any of the following happens in your data center, a swift safety upgrade could be your first priority.

 So Lights-Out You Don’t Know What It Looks Like